It seems we've received scrambled messages: does the argument against eating whole eggs have

 - Find the Sun: Here comes the sun — and some stress relief.
 If it’s a sunny day, head outside for an easy way to lift your spirits.
 Bright light can be an effective treatment for people who suffer from depression, and can even cheer up otherwise healthy folks .

 - Look Out the Window: No spying on the neighbors allowed.
-When things get hectic, take a five-minute break to just stare out the window.
+When things get hectic, take a five-minute break to do nothing but stare out the window.
 Looking at nature scenes like trees and public parks can be a lot more relaxing than staring at the TV screen.

 - Get Organized: A stack of papers, three tape dispensers, a bunch of misshapen paperclips: All this clutter could be contributing to stress.
 Take a few minutes to reorganize your desk (or table, or wherever you are), leaving just what you need on top.